dbp/sublime-parsel/readme.md

 via a menu, varies by platform).
 It will then recognize .psl files as ParselTongue and highlight accordingly.

+It also has a build system, but it expects that you will have a shell script named `psl` in the path.
+You can create one by putting something like this:

+    #!/bin/bash
+    /path/to/assignment1-<platform> --interp < $1

+in your path.

 Improvements
 ------------
 There may be mistakes or things it doesn't highlight - feel free